What is the Participative Leadership Style? Pros and Cons

 Conclusion

 Participative leadership is a great way to improve your team’s productivity and morale.
-But before you start implementing it, make sure that you understand what it is, its advantages and disadvantages, and how to implement participative leadership in your workplace.
+But before you start implementing it, make sure you understand what it is, its advantages and disadvantages, and how to implement participative leadership in your workplace.